 Finally Morgana also develops a very close relationship with Merlin the main protagonist and even helps him on many occasions such as when Guinevere is accused of magic.

-Overall throughout season 1 Morgana is presented as a brave, kind and loyal friend to the other main characters Merlin.
+Overall throughout season 1 Morgana is presented as a brave, kind and loyal friend to the other main characters.

 When Gwen’s father is arrested Arthur does not really do much to stop his execution.
-He does voice his concern to Uther, but ultimately as Gwen herself later mentions during Gaius’s near execution he just stands back and watches an innocent man die.
-Morgana on the other hand quarrels with Uther and warns him, that if he kills Gwen’s father she will never forgive him.
-She later after he actually does kill Gwen’s father declares that Uther has blood on his hands that will never wash off, insults his judgement and ability to run the kingdom, accuses him of being a paranoid tyrant.
+He does voice his concern to Uther, but ultimately as Gwen herself later mentions during Gaius’s near execution, he more or less just stands back and watches an innocent man die.
+Morgana on the other hand quarrels with Uther and warns him that if he kills Gwen’s father she will never forgive him.
+She later after he actually does kill Gwen’s father declares that Uther has blood on his hands that will never wash off, insults his judgement and ability to run the kingdom, and accuses him of being a paranoid tyrant.
 She even ends up in chains for the way she speaks to him.

 “And you will remain here until you learn your lesson”